Load example mixed dataset

 CPDs = bn.print_CPD(DAG)

-# At this point we have a DAG with the learned CPDs
+# Now we have a DAG with learned CPDs

-The learned Conditional Probability Distributions are depicted in the tables below.
-As an example, the probability that a patient does not smoke is P(smoke=0)=0.49 whereas the probability of a patient smoking is P(smoke=1)=0.5.
+The learned Conditional Probability Distributions are shown in the tables below.
+For example: - The probability that a patient does not smoke is P(smoke=0)=0.49 - The probability that a patient smokes is P(smoke=1)=0.50

 CPD of smoke: